Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Nemleria Dream Defender - Oreiller {emph}(1-2x)

-Oreiller's (or just call him Oreo) is to thin the extra deck while being a {emph}(beat stick).
-Oreo is easily the worst Nemleria monster but can work towards your cause if done properly.
+Oreiller's (or just call him Oreo) job is to thin the extra deck while being a {emph}(beat stick).
+Oreo is easily the worst Nemleria monster, but can be critical for getting the last extra deck card banished.

 {2colend}